Please enable JavaScript to view the comments powered by Disqus.

 It took me some time and some visits to Google & StackOverflow before it dawned on me: maybe a firewall was blocking https requests!

 I checked my iptables and saw the word ufw scattered around.
 Aha!
 I remembered that I had once played with ufw on this server — as part of Linux Upskill Challenge.
-I've completely forgotten it because that was ages ago.
+I've completely forgotten it because that was a long time ago.

 Sure enough, I saw https traffic was treated with the ufw default incoming DENY policy (since only ssh and http traffic is allowed):